 Did you know that when you ingest or are injected with prescription drugs, your body doesn’t necessarily use everything?
 Excess drugs are excreted as waste material.

-That’s good news for your body since pharmaceuticals can be very hard on your system, it’s not good news for the ecosystem since these residues work their way into our waterways and water processing plants.
+That’s good news for your body since pharmaceuticals can be very hard on your system, it’s not good news for the ecosystem since these residues work their way into our waterways and water processing plants – and ultimately into our water supply.
+What does this mean for the relationship between water and your body?

 Tap water has been unsafe for a very long time.
 Tap water may contain toxic chemicals, some known carcinogens, added to make it “safe” for drinking.
 Three of the poisons that can be found in faucet water are chlorine, fluoride, and arsenic, a Category 1 carcinogen (cancer causing agent).